-Field Name Description 3.1 Grid Electricity Region From the drop-down Menu in the yellow cell to the right, select the applicable regional eGrid electricity mix for the ethanol production facility.
-The electricity mix corresponding to the production of ethanol from sugarcane in Brazil is the "Brazil" average mix.
-CARB Staff must be consulted before any other regional mix is selected.
-3.2.
-User Defined Grid Electricity CI (gCO 2 e/kWh) Requires pre-approval from CARB when the applicable electricity mix is not the default ("Brazil") eGrid mix.
-An emissions factor (gCO 2 e/kWh) based upon the electricity resource mix for the region will be proposed by CARB.
-3.3 Biomass CI (gCO 2 e/dry metric ton) Consult with CARB Staff to develop an emissions factor if externally sourced biomass other than bagasse is used as a process fuel or for cogeneration purposes.
-An Operating Condition would be necessary to determine "equivalent bagasse units" for externally sourced biomass reported in Section 4, Field 4.10, of the Site-Specific Input tab.
-3.4 Denaturant Accounting No denaturant is assumed to be added at the point of export but GHG emissions are assessed nonetheless.
-All denaturant is added to the anhydrous ethanol at the California port of import, and hence the "Default Value" of denaturant addition (2.5% (v/v) CARBOB) is applicable to the sugarcane ethanol pathway.
-3.5 Ethanol Transport in Brazil by Truck (km) Enter the total mileage for ethanol transport by heavy-duty truck (HDT) from the ethanol production facility direct to the port of export to California by Ocean Tanker, or an intermediate terminal used to transport ethanol by pipeline.
-Truck transport mileage (km) may be determined using a publicly available webbased driving distance estimator such as "Google Maps" or equivalent search site.
-3.6 Ethanol Transport in Brazil by Pipeline (km) Enter the total distance (km) for ethanol transported by Pipeline from the intermediate fuel terminal to the point of export (port or terminal) where the ethanol would be stored for subsequent loading onto an ocean tanker.
+Field Name Description 3.1 Grid Electricity Region The electricity mix corresponding to the production of ethanol from sugarcane in Brazil is the "Brazil" average mix.
+No other option is available.
+3.2 Biomass-to- Bagasse Equivalent Multiplier If externally sourced biomass other than bagasse is imported by the Mill, a Biomass-to-Bagasse Equivalent Multiplier is required for input into Field 4.10.
+CARB Staff must be consulted for a Pre-Validation Operating Condition.
+3.3 Denaturant Accounting No denaturant is assumed to be added at the point of export.
+All denaturant is added to the anhydrous ethanol at the California port of import, and GHG emissions from denaturant addition are assessed at this point.
+The "Default Value" of denaturant addition (2.5% (v/v) CARBOB) is applicable to the sugarcane ethanol pathway.

+Field Name Description 3.4 Ethanol Transport in Brazil by Truck (km) Enter the total mileage for ethanol transport by heavy-duty truck (HDT) from the ethanol production facility direct to the port of export to California by Ocean Tanker, or an intermediate terminal used to transport ethanol by pipeline.
+Truck transport mileage (km) may be determined using a publicly available web- based driving distance estimator such as "Google Maps" or equivalent search site.
+3.5 Ethanol Transport in Brazil by Pipeline (km) Enter the total distance (km) for ethanol transported by Pipeline from the intermediate fuel terminal to the point of export (port or terminal) where the ethanol would be stored for subsequent loading onto an ocean tanker.
 This mode may involve the transport of ethanol from the fuel production facility by HDT to an intermediate terminal for intermodal transfer by pipeline.
 Only the pipeline distance is to be entered here.
-3.7 Ethanol Transport Route to California Use the drop-down menu at the right to choose an ocean transport route to California.
+3.6 Ethanol Transport Route to California Use the drop-down menu at the right to choose an ocean transport route to California.
 Possible choices are Via the Panama Canal; Via Cape Horn, or Via the Cape of Good Hope.
 The applicant may not change the ethanol transport route without CARB consent.

-Field Name Description 3.8 Ethanol Transport by Ocean Tanker to California (km) Enter the total distance (km) for ethanol transport by Ocean Tanker from the Brazilian port of export to the final California port where ethanol is imported.
+3.7 Ethanol Transport by Ocean Tanker to California (km) Enter the total distance (km) for ethanol transport by Ocean Tanker from the Brazilian port of export to the final California port where ethanol is imported.
 The ocean transport distance (km) may be determined using a publicly available web-based sea distance calculator, or the distance provided by the ocean freight carrier.
-3.9 California Port to Terminal (miles) A default value represents the transport distance for ethanol transported from the California port of import to the Terminal where ethanol is blended with CARBOB for distribution to refueling stations.
-3.10 Terminal to Refueling Stations (miles) A default value represents the transport distance for ethanol transported from the California blending terminal where ethanol was blended with CARBOB for distribution to refueling stations.
-3.11 Applicable Credit for Mechanized Harvestings Based upon the selection made in Field 2.9, a value of either 80 percent or 65 percent is returned to this cell.
+3.8 California Port to Terminal (miles) A default value represents the transport distance for ethanol transported from the California port of import to the Terminal where ethanol is blended with CARBOB for distribution to refueling stations.
+3.9 Terminal to Refueling Stations (miles) A default value represents the transport distance for ethanol transported from the California blending terminal where ethanol was blended with CARBOB for distribution to refueling stations.
+3.10 Applicable Credit for Mechanized Harvestings Based upon the selection made in Field 2.9, a value of either 80 percent or 65 percent is returned to this cell.
 No User Input is necessary.